Caribbean Airlines: Early years

 In March 2008, the airline added a daily direct service to the Simón Bolívar International Airport in Caracas, using the Dash 8 aircraft.
 In May 2008, Caribbean Airlines acquired a seventh Boeing 737-800 aircraft.
 The airline added a new U.S. route on 22 May to Fort Lauderdale-Hollywood International Airport from Piarco International Airport.
 This route began operations on a four times per week schedule and later in July of the same year, the frequency was increased to daily service.

 On 15 November 2008, Transavia Airlines agreed to operate a wet-lease operation on behalf of Caribbean Airlines, it increased its fleet to eight Boeing 737-800.
 The aircraft was re-fitted to the standard 16/138 configuration including an extra nine inches of seat pitch in the business class cabin, due to a different galley and closet placement.
 This allowed the airline to increase flight frequency to meet demand for the peak travel periods.
 The lease was contracted to be in effect until 15 April 2009.
 The aircraft was returned in June 2009, and Sun Country Airlines, a U.S. air carrier, then leased a Boeing 737-800 to Caribbean Airlines.

 In April 2009, the airline increased its frequency of service to Simón Bolívar International Airport in Caracas from a daily service to ten flights per week.
 The route was operated by the Bombardier Dash-8 Q300, configured for 50 passengers in an all economy service.
 Daily flights to its gateways Fort Lauderdale and Miami continued.
 Services to Toronto and New York City remained at twice daily and 20 weekly (up to 28 weekly in peak season), respectively.

-On 27 July 2009, Philip Saunders announced his resignation as CEO of Caribbean Airlines, due to personal reasons.
+On 27 July 2009, Philip Saunders announced his resignation as CEO of Caribbean Airlines, for personal reasons.
 Caribbean Airlines appointed Captain Ian Brunton in October 2009 as CEO of the airline.
 Also in 2009, Caribbean Airlines operated services from the southern Caribbean to Jamaica, as well as South America, including Suriname, Guyana and Venezuela.
 The airline also continued to serve the United States and Canada, in Miami, Fort Lauderdale, New York City and Toronto, having also established a codeshare agreement with British Airways, for services to London and beyond.
 As of 2009, the airline operated a fleet of eight Boeing 737-800 aircraft and five Bombardier Dash-8 Q300 aircraft, out of its main hub at Piarco International Airport, Trinidad.
 The Dash 8 aircraft have since been replaced with new ATR 72-600, a larger turboprop aircraft.